setrar/akka-clojure/README.markdown

 akka-clojure
 ============

-akka-clojure is a simple Clojure wrapper for Akka.
+Akka-clojure is a simple Clojure wrapper for Akka.

 Usage
 -----